On National Forests, Logging Projects Advance With Less Public Input - Flathead Beacon

 On Oct.
 17, more than two weeks into the ongoing government shutdown, the Flathead National Forest’s district ranger in Swan Lake proposed an emergency logging and thinning project west of Blacktail Mountain called the West Truman Project.
 The project proposal, as well as its stated objective to reduce wildfire risk and contribute to the local timber economy, was published to the Flathead National Forest’s projects website, signaling a departure from the agency’s usual strategy of notifying members of the public about planning projects by email and issuing press releases.

-It also came with a caveat: The West Truman Project is being analyzed under the U.S. Department of Agriculture’s (USDA) newly established Emergency Action Determination (EAD) and, as such, is exempt from the usual layers of permitting compliance — including public comment.
+It also came with a caveat: The West Truman Project is being analyzed under the U.S. Department of Agriculture’s (USDA) newly established Emergency Action Determination (EAD) and, combined with recent revisions to the National Environmental Policy Act, known as NEPA, is exempt from the customary layers of permitting compliance — including an administrative objection period and public comment.

 “While there is no formal comment period for this project, your input on the project would be most helpful if it was shared by November 1, 2025,” according to a cover letter signed by Swan Lake District Ranger Sarah Canepa.